DouglasFreshHabian/Cheatsh33ts/README.md

 See the [releases page][releases] for a list of supported platforms.
 </details>

-For further installation and configuration instructions, see the installation page over at the master branch for cheat, [INSTALLING.md][].
+For further installation and configuration instructions, see the installation page over at the master branch for `cheat`, [INSTALLING.md][].

 # What Are Cheatsh33ts:❓
-These are my personal collection of Linux command-line cheatsheets.
+These are my personal collection of Linux command-line *cheatsh33ts*.
 Each *cheatsh33t* is designed to be used with the `cheat` tool, which provides quick access to command references directly from the terminal.

 # Important: 📍
 The *cheatsh33ts* in this repo are just my personal *cheatsh33ts*, not meant to replace the community *cheatsheets* but rather just additional ones to add to your personal *cheatsheets*.
-After installing & configuring the cheat tool, you need to determine the path to your personal *cheetsheats*.
-Once you have done that, you can simply copy over the *cheatsheets* in this repo to the directory of your personal *cheatsheets*.
+After installing & configuring the `cheat` tool, you need to determine the path to your personal *cheetsheats*.
+Once you have done that, you can simply copy over the *cheatsh33ts* in this repo to the directory of your personal *cheatsheets*.

 Determine the path:
 ```bash